 In short, those with histamine sensitivities should stick to natural wine!

-Why move to Natural Wine if I am allergic to Histamines?
+Why Should I Move to Natural Wine if I am allergic to Histamines?

-Well as we all know, with natural wine there is absolutely nothing to hide!!
-They contain very low levels of histamine content making them almost histamine free – although you wouldn’t know this as most wine labels don’t’ legally have to show this kind of information, you’ll just have to take my word for it!
-When you drink a glass of all natural wine, you don’t have to worry about consuming these common nasties and you certainly don’t have have to consider the authenticity of the flavours that you are tasting either!
+Natural wines contain very low levels of histamine content making them almost histamine free wines – although you wouldn’t know this as most wine labels don’t’ legally have to show this kind of information, you’ll just have to take my word for it!

 Before you go and blame your headache on the Big H, please be aware that the official intolerance (HIT) affects around one per cent of the population, almost all of them middle-aged.